daithioc95/MS1/README.md

 ### Scope Plane
 The scope plane is included in order to identify needed sections and features for the website.
-This is an important section of the process as it ensures the project alignes with the previous mentioned goals in the Strategy Plane.
+This is an important section of the process as it ensures the project alignes with the previous mentioned objectives in the Strategy Plane.
 It also reduces the risk of "Scope Creep" whereby project features grow in number throughout development.

 - Necessary sections which align to the user stories are identifies as below.